SeldonIO/JPMML-utils/README.md

 # JPMML-utils
-Helper function to use JPMML with Seldon-Core
+Helper functions to use JPMML with Seldon-Core